FREQUENTLY ASKED QUESTIONS

 How do I sign up for the program?

-- Complete an online student profile (student sign-up) during the registration period (registration period) and list your top 3 preferred mentors.
+- Apply online during the window when applications are accepted and list your top 3 preferred mentors.

 - The program coordinator will match you with one of your mentor selections, and email you his/her contact info.

 - Send an introductory email to your mentor.